AdobeDocs/commerce-admin.en/help/page-builder/column.md

 ## Column grid

 The [grid](workspace.md) ensures that content is aligned consistently in a column and helps the page render correctly on both desktop and mobile devices.
-For more information, see the [Advanced Content Tools](setup.md) section of the Page Builder configuration.
+For more information, see the [Advanced Content Tools](setup.md) section of the [!DNL Page Builder] configuration.

 ![Grid divisions on a row with one column](./assets/pb-layout-column-one-grid.png)<!-- zoom -->